glyn/webfinger-rs/README.md

 # webfinger-rs

+`webfinger-rs` is a simple [WebFinger](https://www.rfc-editor.org/rfc/rfc7033.html) server for personal websites, written in Rust.

+The server can support multiple URIs, but the intention is there is a small, relatively static number of such URIs.
+The server is not intended for sites with many users since the mappings from URIs to JSON Resource Descriptor are stored in a single file.

-See the following instructions for how to build and use the module.
+See the following instructions for how to build and use the server.

 ## Building